dhinesh2595/Sellogs/README.md

-Use Commands
-composer install  so that the required packges are installed php artisan migrate  to add the migration php artisan serve to run the project
+Then install dependencies using Composer

+composer install

+Run the application with the following command

+$ php artisan migrate

+$ php artisan serve